rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

    * - retrieve
      - Get the resgisted structure(s) for one or multiple given identifier(s).

-See the :ref:`Basic Functionality Reference` for more details.
+See the :ref:`Basic Functionality Reference` for more details and :ref:`Additional Functionality Reference` for advanced features.

 Installation Guide
 ------------------